 - Latin America

-- Substance use.
-Use of IV drugs or excessive alcohol weakens your immune system and makes you more vulnerable to tuberculosis.
+- Using substances.
+IV drugs or excessive alcohol use weakens your immune system and makes you more vulnerable to tuberculosis.

-- Tobacco use.
-Using tobacco greatly increases the risk of getting TB and dying of it.
+- Using tobacco.
+Tobacco use greatly increases the risk of getting TB and dying of it.

-- Health care work.
+- Working in health care.
 Regular contact with people who are ill increases your chances of exposure to TB bacteria.
 Wearing a mask and frequent hand-washing greatly reduce your risk.

 - Living or working in a residential care facility.
-People who live or work in prisons, homeless shelters, psychiatric hospitals or nursing homes are all at a higher risk of tuberculosis.
-That's because the risk of the disease is higher anywhere there is overcrowding and poor ventilation.
+People who live or work in prisons, homeless shelters, psychiatric hospitals or nursing homes are all at a higher risk of tuberculosis due to overcrowding and poor ventilation.

 - Living with someone infected with TB.
-Living with someone who has TB increases your risk.
+Close contact with someone who has TB increases your risk.

 Without treatment, tuberculosis can be fatal.
-Untreated active disease typically affects your lungs, but it can spread to other parts of your body through your bloodstream.
-Examples of tuberculosis complications include:
+Untreated active disease typically affects your lungs, but it can affect other parts of your body, as well.

 - Spinal pain.
 Back pain and stiffness are common complications of tuberculosis.

 - Joint damage.
-Tuberculous arthritis usually affects the hips and knees.
+Arthritis that results from tuberculosis (tuberculous arthritis) usually affects the hips and knees.

 - Swelling of the membranes that cover your brain (meningitis).
-This can cause a lasting or intermittent headache that occurs for weeks.
-Mental changes also are possible.
+This can cause a lasting or intermittent headache that occurs for weeks and possible mental changes.

 - Liver or kidney problems.
 Your liver and kidneys help filter waste and impurities from your bloodstream.
-These functions become impaired if the liver or kidneys are affected by tuberculosis.
+Tuberculosis in these organs can impair their functions.

-If you test positive for latent TB infection, your doctor may advise you to take medications to reduce your risk of developing active tuberculosis.
-The only type of tuberculosis that is contagious is the active variety, when it affects the lungs.
-So if you can prevent your latent tuberculosis from becoming active, you won't transmit tuberculosis to anyone else.
+If you test positive for latent TB infection, your doctor might advise you to take medications to reduce your risk of developing active tuberculosis.
+Only active TB is contagious.

 Protect your family and friends

-If you have active TB, keep your germs to yourself.
-It generally takes a few weeks of treatment with TB medications before you're not contagious anymore.
+If you have active TB, it generally takes a few weeks of treatment with TB medications before you're not contagious anymore.
 Follow these tips to help keep your friends and family from getting sick:

 - Stay home.
-Don't go to work or school or sleep in a room with other people during the first few weeks of treatment for active tuberculosis.
+Don't go to work or school or sleep in a room with other people during the first few weeks of treatment.

 - Ventilate the room.
 Tuberculosis germs spread more easily in small closed spaces where air doesn't move.
 If it's not too cold outdoors, open the windows and use a fan to blow indoor air outside.